 In a move to contain the COVID-19 outbreak, on March 13, 2020, the Office of the President of the Philippines issued a Memorandum directive to impose stringent social distancing measures in the National Capital Region effective March 15, 2020.
-On March 16, 2020, Presidential Proclamation No. 929 was issued, declaring a State of Calamity throughout the Philippines which resulted to an imposition of Enhanced Community Quarantine throughout the entire island of Luzon starting midnight of March 16, 2020.
+On March 16, 2020, Presidential Proclamation No. 929 was issued, declaring a State of Calamity throughout the Philippines for a period of six (6) months and imposed an Enhanced Community Quarantine throughout the entire island of Luzon until April 12, 2020, and subsequently extended until May 15, 2020.
 This measure is expected to result to disruptions to businesses and economic activities.